Day 15 - Burnt Porridge Bay / Croabh Haven / Kilmartin / Crinan Canal / Tarbert / Ferry to Lochranza

 We arrival at Lochranza in heavy rain.
 Tiredness did not help our mood.
 The first stop was the Youth Hostel and after fighting our way through a full car park to the reception desk we had the horror of being told that it was not just the car park that was 'full'.

-It took no further persuading when Chris suggested we try the Lochranza Hotel.
+It took me no further persuading when Chris suggested we try the Lochranza Hotel.
 So that’s where we ended up, with the best room in the house, a balcony overlooking the bay and the castle.
 It had been a long tiring day and after a good meal in the busy bar we happily retired.

 Day 14 / 15 / 16 Tobermoray to Edinburgh